 Core values and life purpose

-As Dalia had a tendency to constantly feel sorry for herself, I invited her to identify all the things she is grateful for.
+As Dalia tended to constantly feel sorry for herself, I invited her to identify all the things she is grateful for.
 She took on the initiative to notice and write down her blessings every day.
 This had a positive impact on Dalia who started realizing that not everyone nor everything was against her in life.
-She realized that her focus and energy was going to a small and negative part of her life.
+She realized that her focus and energy were going to be a small and negative part of her life.

 Responsibility vs Blame

 Dalia’s victim state was one of the first things I addressed as a coach.
 She was blaming everyone and everything for her own unhappiness.
 Although it was important to show empathy for the hardships she went through, I invited her to reflect on what her life could be if she was to take responsibility for her own happiness.

 Dalia felt stuck and incapable of taking decisions in many areas of her life.
 Our weekly sessions truly supported her in setting goals and deadlines for herself.
 The clarity she got on her own values also made taking action much easier for her.

 The results of our sessions were much more than I ever expected when we started.
 Dalia chose her major, found her drive back, and started studying again.
 She also realized that she was responsible for her own life and her own happiness, as a result, she became more empowered and started saying no to people or things that didn’t serve her.
 Dalia also decided to remove negative energies and people from her life.
 She found the courage to initiate difficult conversations and as a result found the sense of freedom and balance she was after.
 Dalia shared with me in a written letter that our sessions made her realize how strong she is and how much she can achieve in life.

 If I could do one thing differently, I would try to spend less time on the story and more time moving my client forward.
 I do feel like a few sessions were not as good as they could have been because I let my client talk about her issues and her stories too much.
 This didn’t necessarily help her as it kept taking her back to negative events and feelings.